biswajitsamal59/aks-agic/greenfield-helm.md

 ```

 # 4. Created federated identity credential.
 Note the name of the service account that gets created after the helm installation is “ingress-azure” and the following command assumes it will be deployed in “default” namespace.
-Please change the namespace name in the previous command if you deploy the AGIC related Kubernetes resources in other namespaces.
+Please change the namespace name (we are using appgw namespace to intstall AGIC) if you deploy the AGIC related Kubernetes resources in other namespaces.
 ```
-az identity federated-credential create --resource-group ${RESOURCE_GROUP} --name ${FEDERATED_IDENTITY_CREDENTIAL_NAME} --identity-name ${USER_ASSIGNED_IDENTITY_NAME} --issuer ${AKS_OIDC_ISSUER} --subject system:serviceaccount:default:ingress-azure
+az identity federated-credential create --resource-group ${RESOURCE_GROUP} --name ${FEDERATED_IDENTITY_CREDENTIAL_NAME} --identity-name ${USER_ASSIGNED_IDENTITY_NAME} --issuer ${AKS_OIDC_ISSUER} --subject system:serviceaccount:appgw:ingress-azure
 ```

 # 5. Obtain the ClientID of the identity created before that is needed for the next step.